 Your baby is finally in your arms.
 This tiny beauty that has been growing in your heart and in your belly for the past nine months has relied on you for health, safety, and nourishment.
 None of that has changed.
 The motherly instincts and flood of responsibility will overcome you and the bitter cannot be separated from the sweet.

 Hold on tight.
-Memorize every second you are blessed to have with your child.
+Memorize every second you have with your child.
 In some circumstances, that’ll be a few moments, and in others, it’ll be a few days.
 No matter what, if there is a time you will not wish to regret, it is the first and potentially last time you will hold your child in your arms.
 Your heart will be heavy.
 Your mind will be foggy.
 These are the moments you will never forget and must never regret taking for granted.
 Make the memory count and take it all in.

 The First Day